 Forth is an interesting language, it’s not for the average crowd.
 It encourages minimalism and a personally defined environment.
-It fits quite comfortably is small CPU environments as it requires few resources and applications are similar in nature.
+It fits quite comfortably in small CPU environments as it requires few resources and applications are similar in nature.

 It has a few concepts that are different from other languages;

-- The use of the stack to pass information to other functions (WORDS) this allows for a much faster execution while calling other words.
+- The use of the stack to pass information to other functions (WORDS) allows for a much faster execution while calling other words.

 - A language embodying a simple syntax – words and numbers separated by spaces.